-Finally, please note that voters who do not possess an acceptable form of photo identification and cannot reasonably obtain one of the seven forms of acceptable photo identification, may present a supporting form of identification and execute a Reasonable Impediment Declaration, noting the voter’s reasonable impediment to obtaining an acceptable form of photo identification, and stating that the voter is the same person on the presented supporting form of identification.
+Finally, please note that voters who do not possess an acceptable form of photo identification and cannot reasonably obtain one of the seven forms of acceptable photo identification, may present a supporting form of identification and execute a Reasonable Impediment Declaration, noting the voter’s reasonable impediment to obtaining an acceptable form of photo identification, stating that the information contained in the declaration is true, that the voter is the same individual personally appearing at the polling place to sign the declaration, and that the voter faces a reasonable impediment to procuring an acceptable form of photo identification.

-If a voter is able to return to their home, they may vote as usual in their county polling place.
-We understand that this is not possible for everyone affected by the storm, but suggest that voters check with their county, via phone or online, for the latest local information regarding polling places and early voting.
+If a voter is able to return to their home county, they may vote as usual in their county polling place.
+We understand that this is not possible for everyone affected by natural disasters, but suggest that voters check with their county, via phone or online, for the latest local information regarding polling places and early voting.

 We realize that evacuation is a difficult experience and that voters may not be certain of their future living arrangements, neither short nor long term.
 Regarding residence, our answer to evacuees is the same as to any voter -- the voter is the one who decides what the voter considers to be home.
 The voter will need to make decisions by certain deadlines, as all regular deadlines are still in place and have not been waived.
 Voters who have been displaced have several options for voting in the November election.

 Answer: Our advice to such individuals is that they evaluate all the facts known to them, given the overall uncertainty, then decide what they consider to be their permanent address at that time: